All Products

 ./Hello.out

-The following figure shows the result, which indicates that the program is executed successfully.
+The following command output shows that the program is run.

 image

-You can use yaLanTingLibs, which is a collection of standard C++ libraries that provide the coroutine library, serialization library, RPC library, and HTTP feature based on C++20 Coroutines and the C++ template metaprogramming feature.
-For more information about yaLanTingLibs, visit yalantinglibs and async_simple.
+You can use yaLanTingLibs, which provides the coroutine library, serialization library, RPC library, and HTTP feature based on C++20 Coroutines and the C++ template metaprogramming feature.
+For more information, visit yalantinglibs and async_simple.

 • The serialization library is a software library used to serialize and deserialize data.
-Serialization is the process of converting a data structure or object status into a form that can be stored in files or buffers or transmitted over networks.
-Correspondingly, deserialization is the process of restoring the stored or transmitted format to the original data structure or object status.
+Serialization is the process of converting a data structure or object status into a format that can be stored in files or buffers or transmitted over networks.
+Deserialization is the process of restoring the stored or transmitted data structure or object status to the original ones.

 • HTTP is an application-layer protocol for distributed, collaborative, hypermedia information systems. coro_http is a high-performance and easy-to-use HTTP library implemented by using C++20 coroutines.
 It includes an HTTP server and an HTTP client to help users quickly develop HTTP applications.